custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

+# Changes in 2.6.3

+- Fix for encryption key sometimes not found

 # Changes in 2.6.2

 - Fix for not receiving data with discovery disabled